 Classrooms and Teacher Housing

-Latrines and sanitation
+Latrines and Sanitation

-As part of Jumpstart!
-African Revival partnered with East African Playgrounds to build and maintain playgrounds.
-Playgrounds allow for creative learning – teachers and care givers have commented on the positive impact the playgrounds have made.
+Teachers and care givers have commented on the positive impact the playgrounds have made.
 One caregiver, Jino Kulusu, commented:

 “It took me time to see how the playground would help, but now I often use it for outdoor activities as children can learn a lot.
 Children ask me about the animals we have, or practice their maths pretending to sell each other train tickets, I can even teach children about road safety as they play on the cars or motorbikes”.
 July 2017.